MicrosoftDocs/cpp-docs/docs/mfc/using-a-dialog-bar-with-a-rebar-control.md

 ---
-title: "Using a Dialog Bar with a Rebar Control | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "Using a Dialog Bar with a Rebar Control" ms.date: "11/04/2016"
-ms.technology: ["cpp-mfc"]
-ms.topic: "conceptual"
 f1_keywords: ["WM_EX_TRANSPARENT"]
-dev_langs: ["C++"]
 helpviewer_keywords: ["WS_EX_TRANSPARENT style", "rebar controls [MFC], dialog bars", "dialog bars [MFC], using with rebar bands"] ms.assetid: e528cea0-6b81-4bdf-9643-7c03b6176590
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # Using a Dialog Bar with a Rebar Control